pplau/pacon/README.md

 # Pacon: Improving Scalability and Efficiency of Metadata Service through Partial Consistency (IPDPS'20)
 A library that allows existing distributed file system to use partial consistency.
 Partial consistency provides the application with strong consistency guarantee for only its workspace.
+Pacon improves the scalability of metadata service by optimizing the consistency model of client side metadata cache.

 Find out more about Pacon in our [paper](https://ieeexplore.ieee.org/abstract/document/9139884):